bee-san/branadonskerritt.github.io/_posts/2017-15-05-Everything-you-need-to-know-about-Binary.md

 ## Overflow

-**Overflow**
+Overflow is when more bits are stored in the binary value than it could hold.

-An example of this is 4 + 7
+An example of this is 4 + 7 in 4-bit binary.

   0100
 + 0101
   1001

-The correct result, 9, is too big to fit into 4 bit representation.
+The correct result, 9, is too big to fit into 4 bit representation, as the 1 on the front makes it negative 1.

-If both inputs to an addition have the same sign, and the output sign is different, overflow has occured.
+If both inputs to an addition have the same sign, and the output sign is different, overflow has occurred.

 Overflow cannot occur if the signs differ.